The foundational playbook for Founders to create the next

 The important point here is that you’re not spending your resources developing a fully-fledged product, solution or offering; rather, you are executing a series of experiments using a minimal viable approach to test your assumptions.
 Your goal is to achieve product+market fit (spoiler alert: this is what attracts investors to you!), not deliver a fully-developed, but unwanted product or solution to the market.
 This is the number two reason that startups fail!

-The prototype is designed to help you understand what to build and may end up being discarded in the end.
+The prototype is aid in your understanding on what to build and may end up being discarded in the end.
 This might feel like waste, but it is not.
 Using quick-to-build technologies, what you’ve accomplished is a) showing the feasibility of the solution and b) providing a working draft for development.
 This will save resources in the long run and should be viewed as a valuable investment to achieving sustainable impact.
 Building for long term use or scalable use comes in Phase 4, with the prototype(s) serving as definitive inputs into the development process.

-Final Note: Validation testing is to prevent you from making long-term mistakes and minimize waste.
-It’s not to pad the founder’s ego; – it’s easy to fall into the validation traps.
+Final Note: Validation testing should prevent you from making long-term mistakes and minimize waste.
+It’s not to pad the founder’s ego; – it’s easy to fall into a validation trap.
 Here are the most common reasons founders cut the process short:

 You’ve got the idea.
 You’ve started the Discovery Process and are making some traction.
 Before going too far, it’s time to reflect on your Lean Canvas and confirm alignment to your core Purpose, to global impact goals, and whether you have inadvertently generated unintended consequences.